YawnYawnZZzZz/adversarial-MNIST/README.md

 # adversarial-MNIST
 Create adversarial images to fool a MNIST classifier in TensorFlow

+The code is in [main.py](https://github.com/YawnYawnZZzZz/adversarial-MNIST/blob/master/main.py).
+The relevant plots are in [plots](https://github.com/YawnYawnZZzZz/adversarial-MNIST/tree/master/plots).

 ### Steps taken:
 There are comments to each item in commit history.
 1. We start with sample code from https://github.com/tensorflow/tensorflow/blob/master/tensorflow/examples/tutorials/mnist/mnist_deep.py.
 We aim to create adversarial images of '2' so the classifier thinks they are '6'.